Menu

 Contrary to what most people believe, great DBs actually have excellent ball skills.

-This means that they have the ability to get to passes thrown in their direction and knock them down or disrupt the pass any way they can.
+This means that they have the ability to get to passes thrown in their direction and knock them down or disrupt the pass any way they can while avoiding penalties and fouls.

 While it's not a requirement that defensive backs record a lot of interceptions, players who are able to do so can vault themselves into the discussion of being the greatest at their position.